Akshit8/my-docker/README.md

 ```
 <img src="assets/execute.png">

-When we run the above command passing `/bin/bash` as argument following thing happens<br>
+When we run the above command passing `/bin/bash` as argument following changes happen<br>

-- a new container is created with a new bash process that is started inside the container
+- a new container is created running a bash process in isolation to the system.
-- `Running [/bin/bash] as 279518` means our bash process running in the container has a **pid** of 279518 while `Running [/bin/bash] as 1` is the **pid** of the same process inside our container.
+- `Running [/bin/bash] as 279518` means our bash process running in the container has a **pid** of 279518 on host, while `Running [/bin/bash] as 1` is the **pid** of the same process inside our container.
-- both `root@maverick` and hostname tells that hostname of our container is maverick, that is passed as systemcall by our go program.
+- both `root@maverick` and hostname command tells us that hostname of our container is maverick, that is passed as *systemcall* by our Go program.
 - running `ps` return only the process running inside our container and has no information about other system processes.
-- since we mounted the `root dir` of our host machine as `chroot` of our container, upon running `ls` we can see all those root files.
+- since we mounted the `root dir` of our host machine as `Chroot` of our container, upon running `ls` we can see all those root files.

 Now we are sure that our bash is running as an isolated process, let's `exit` from it and observe come changes.<br>
 - upon exit we kill our container and return back to host machine
-- hostname and ps return different metrics and values.
+- hostname and ps return different metrics and values that represents our host machine.

 ## Understanding the Chroots
-In above execution we mounted root directory of host machine as our container's root dir.
-This practically gives all executables and metadata which our host machine holds.
-A better approach to this could be creating a pseudo root directory with stripped down executable and thus mounting is as container's root dir.
+In above execution we mounted root directory of host machine as our container's `root dir`.
+This practically gives all executables and metadata which our host machine holds, thus creating a vulnerability.
+A better approach to this, could be creating a pseudo root directory with stripped down executable and thus mounting is as container's `root dir`.

 ## Conclusion
-We have successfully created a go program that runs a linux executable as an isolated container with it's own hostname, own process management and pseudo `root-dir`.
-For creating a fully isolated and independent container similar to a docker container we'll have to touch all six namespaces, configure all Cgroups, dynamically create Chroots for every container and do layer caching which is beyond the scope of this article.<br>
+We have successfully created a Go program that runs a Linux executable as an isolated container with it's own hostname, own process management and pseudo `root-dir`.
+For creating a fully isolated and independent container similar to a Docker container we'll have to touch all six namespaces, configure all Cgroups, dynamically create Chroots for every container and do layer caching which is beyond the scope of this article.<br>
 <br>

 I hope this article helped you understand how docker works and how it wraps cool pieces of technology that comes with linux kernel.<br>